 How Were the COVID-19 Vaccines Made So Fast?

-Vaccines for COVID-19 became available in less than a year.
+Vaccines for COVID-19 are now widely available.
 In the past, it’s taken many years to create a vaccine that’s ready for public use.
 But over decades of creating vaccines, research groups and public health agencies have been making the vaccine process better and faster.

 So how did the COVID-19 vaccines happen so quickly?
 It turns out that a global pandemic can rally resources very quickly in many countries.
 This made a lot happen in less time.